Contact us: +61 8 8303 0961

 About the Taskforce

-Taskforce members with the Hon Katrine Hildyard at the inaugural Taskforce meeting.
+Taskforce members with the Hon Katrine Hildyard and Sandy Pitcher at their final meeting in November 2024.

 What is the gender pay gap?

 The gender pay gap is an internationally established measure of women’s economic position in comparison to men and measures the difference between average earnings of women and men in the workforce.
-The gender pay gap is the result of the social and economic factors that combine to reduce women’s earning capacity over their lifetime including:
+The gender pay gap is the result of social and economic factors that combined reduce women’s earning capacity over their lifetime including:

-- Women’s disproportionate share of unpaid caring and domestic work.
-[1]
+• Women’s disproportionate share of unpaid caring and domestic work.
+[Source: Workplace Gender Equality Agency]

-The ABS report that the gender pay gap in South Australia is 9.2% as of November 2023.
-[2] This gap has lasting impacts on women’s economic security.
+The Australian Bureau of Statistics reports that the gender pay gap in South Australia is 9.8% as of May 2024.
+This gap has lasting impacts on women’s economic security.
 The gap starts from the moment a woman enters the workforce and accumulates over a working life to a significant wealth gap by retirement.

 Closing the gender pay gap is an important step for South Australia to become a fair and inclusive state in which women and girls can equally and actively participate in the economy and all aspects of community life.